ScanMountGoat/Smash-Material-XML/README.md

 * [Material Editing Guide I](https://gamebanana.com/tuts/12139): Tutorial explaining common material properties and how to edit materials.
 * [Material Editing Guide II](https://gamebanana.com/tuts/12214): Tutorial explaining more advanced material properties and example materials.

+## Build Information
+Prebuilt binaries are only available for windows.
+The project can be built from source using QTCreator.
+The project was built with QT 5.9.3.
+Building should work without any changes necessary on Ubuntu 16.04 with a proper QT installation, but this hasn't yet been tested with the latest version.

 ## Credits
 The application is based on the XML material import/export and NUD materials used in Smash Forge.